-Broadly speaking the terms mature aged and older have been used interchangeably in the literature to define workers 45 years of age and over.
-It should be noted that the term worker is also being used to refer to those who are unemployed and those forced into what may be considered early retirement - provided they are available and willing to work (as per Australian Bureau of Statistics (ABS) definition).
+2 Broadly speaking these terms (mature age and older) have been used interchangeably in the literature to define workers 45 years of age and over, however, the term mature age worker has become more popular in recent years.
+We have also made a further distinction using the term older mature age workers to refer to a subcategory of mature age workers aged 55 years and over.
+It should be noted that the term worker is also being used to refer to those who are unemployed and those forced into what may be considered early retirement provided they available and willing to work (as per Australian Bureau of Statistics (ABS) definition).

+Research has also shown that once unemployed, mature age workers experience considerably reduced success in regaining employment than those in younger age groups.
+As a result, mature age workers tend to be over represented in statistics on long-term unemployment (that is, people who have been unemployed for 12 months or more).
+Additionally, the duration of unemployment for mature age males more than doubled in the two decades between 1979 and 1999 from 25 to 59 weeks (ABS 1999a; 2002a; 2002b).
 During the same period the average duration of unemployment for females rose from 27 to 44 weeks (Landt & Pech 2001).
 Many of those in the mature age cohort have also had less access to education and training in comparison to younger cohorts and this further undermines the employment prospects of some mature aged workers3.
-Research has shown that workforce participation rates among older workers in Australia remain one of the lowest among Organisation for Economic Co-Operation and Development (OECD) countries (OECD 2005).
+Recent research has shown that workforce participation rates among older workers in Australia remain one of the lowest among OECD countries (OECD 2005).

-The past decade has seen substantial growth in jobs, the bulk of which have not been in standard full-time jobs, but instead in casual, shortterm contracts, temporary labour hire and part-time forms of work (Hartmann 1998; Watson, Buchanan, Campbell & Briggs 2003).
+The past decade has seen substantial growth in jobs, the bulk of which have not been in standard fulltime jobs, but instead in casual, short-term contracts, temporary labour hire and part-time forms of work (Hartmann 1998; Watson et. al. 2003).
 The high net growth of non-standard forms of employment and the continued trend in increased female participation has offset statistical data on unemployment levels for mature age workers.
-This, when combined with the ABS's wide range categorisation of mature age workers as a group between 45-64 years, conceals the extent of unemployment, long term unemployment and underemployment among older mature age workers (underemployment categorised as a form of 'hidden unemployment').
+This, combined with the ABS's wide range categorisation of mature age workers as a group between 45-64 years, conceals the extent of unemployment, long term unemployment and underemployment among older mature age workers (underemployment categorised as a form of 'hidden unemployment').